furudean/webchain/SPEC.md

    `<link rel="webchain-nomination" href="https://www.example.org">` tag to
    their page.

-The user is now part of the webchain.
+The page is now part of the webchain.
 They may now nominate others by adding markup to their own page.

 ## Crawling